LukeEmmet/GeminiLUACH/README.md

 Each element specifies its normal Unicode glyph form and the optional anglo-centric textual form.

+*We can perhaps order them in terms of most commonly used to less common?
+Based on usage*

 ### "Home" (U+1F3E0) 🏠

-Intended meaning: *This is a link to the author's preferred "Home" URL.*
+Intended meaning: *The linked URL is declared as the author's preferred "Home" URL from this page.*

 Possible implementations might include: